pagalvin/tsbook/chapter04_IntroducingTypes.md

 - "TheAnswer" is a "number"
 - hammerTime is a `Date`.
 Why is it a `Date` and not something else?
 Because TypeScript can infer its data type.
 The code initializes it to a Date object and hence, it can only be a date.

 The last variable, `whoKnows`, also has a type, "any".
 Variables of type `any` act just like pure JS variables.
 You can assign string values one moment, booleans the next and numbers after that.

 If you go to the trouble of defining types on your variables, your IDE will give you some great edit-time and compile-time support.
 Consider this short animation:

 ![short animation](/assets/video/ch04_strongTypingExampleVideo/ch04_strongTypingExampleVideo.gif "IDE Supporting Defined Types")

 If you're already a JS coder, this is a very simple way to get started with the language.
 Pick a few variables, associate some types with them and see what happens.
 A couple things will or may happen when you do this:
 - Your IDE will get a lot smarter about your code.
-It will know their types and prevent you from assigning strings to numbers and that sort of thing.
+It will know variable types and prevent you from assigning strings to numbers and that sort of thing.
 - You may discover problems with your code right away.
 You may well have intended that a particular variable, "myNumber", hold numbers.
 As JS coders know, it's quite easy to mistakenly assign strings, date, complex objects, to your "myNumber" variable.

 Many TypeScript developers start off this way because it's so simple to do.
 It's so simple, in fact, that they quickly move on to more interesting typings, including the ability to strongly type nested objects via `interfaces`.
 The next chapter introduces interfaces as data descriptors